bombus auricomus black and gold bumble bee

 • Climate change altering flowering cycles.

-Conservation efforts include prairie restoration, pollinator-friendly planting, and pesticide reduction to safeguard the golden tailed bumblebee (bombus auricomus).
+Conservation efforts include prairie restoration, pollinator-friendly planting, and pesticide reduction to safeguard the golden tailed bumblebee.

 FAQs

 Q1.
-Where is the Bombus auricomus (black and gold bumble bee) found?
+Where is the black and gold bumble bee found?

-The Golden Tailed Bumblebee (Bombus auricomus) inhabits central and eastern North American prairies, meadows, and open woodlands.
+The Bombus auricomus inhabits central and eastern North American prairies, meadows, and open woodlands.

-No. The Golden Tailed Bumblebee (Bombus auricomus) is generally non-aggressive and stings only when its nest is disturbed.
+No. The bumble bees is generally non-aggressive and stings only when its nest is disturbed.

-By pollinating crops like tomatoes, peppers, and berries, the Golden Tailed Bumblebee (Bombus auricomus) boosts yields naturally.
+By pollinating crops like tomatoes, peppers, and berries, the Bombus auricomus boosts yields naturally.

 Q4.
 How can I attract them to my garden?

-Plant native wildflowers like coneflowers and milkweed, avoid pesticides, and provide grassy nesting spots for Golden Tailed Bumblebee (Bombus auricomus).
+Plant native wildflowers like coneflowers and milkweed, avoid pesticides, and provide grassy nesting spots for Golden Tailed bee (Bombus auricomus).

 Q5.
-What is its conservation status of Bombus auricomus (black and gold bumble bee)?
+What is its conservation status of black and gold bumble bee?

 It is listed as Near Threatened in some areas due to habitat loss and pesticide use.